Abalone is a type of shellfish that has been eaten for centuries in many parts of the world.

 By eating abalone, people may be able to cut back on these unhealthy foods and lower their risk of developing heart disease.

-Abalone is also a good source of omega-3 fatty acids, which are a type of unsaturated fat linked to a number of health benefits, such as better heart health.
+Abalone is also a good source of omega-3 fatty acids, which are a type of unsaturated fat linked to several health benefits, such as better heart health.

-Omega-3 fatty acids may help lower blood pressure, reduce inflammation, and lower the risk of getting heart disease.
+Omega-3 fatty acids may help lower blood pressure, reduce inflammation, and lower the risk of developing heart disease.

 In particular, research has shown that eating foods with omega-3 fatty acids may help lower the amount of triglycerides in the blood, which is a type of fat that can lead to heart disease.